ngaut/stackvm/spec.md

 ```

 - **Best Practices for Utilizing Knowledge Graph Search**:
-  - When a knowledge graph is available, use the Knowledge Graph Search tool to retrieve relevant knowledge points and their relationships.
-Since the search may return extensive data, focus on identifying the most relevant information.
+  - Retrieve Structured Data: Use the Knowledge Graph Search tool to obtain relevant structured knowledge data and their interrelationships.
-  - After retrieving the data, use an LLM generation tool to refine and summarize the knowledge graph results.
-This ensures the information is precise, relevant, and tailored to the user’s question.
+  - Refine and Summarize: After retrieval, employ an LLM generation tool to refine and summarize the knowledge graph results.
+This ensures the information is precise, relevant, and tailored to the user’s query.

 - **Best Practices for Utilizing Vector Search**:
-  - To optimize its use, combine multiple Vector Search calls (with different queries) with an LLM generation tool to enhance the depth and clarity of the responses.
-Start by employing the Vector Search to gather extensive and context-rich document fragments related to the query.
-Then, feed these detailed snippets into the LLM generation tool to synthesize and generate comprehensive answers.
+  - Combine Multiple Searches: Enhance response depth and clarity by combining multiple Vector Search calls with different queries.
+Start by using Vector Search to gather extensive, context-rich document fragments related to the query.
+  - Synthesize with LLM: Feed the gathered snippets into an LLM generation tool to synthesize and generate comprehensive answers.
-  - When performing multiple Vector Search operations, limit them to batches of three.
-After every three `vector_search` calls, use an LLM generation tool to summarize the aggregated results.
-This approach helps prevent exceeding the LLM's token window limit, reducing the likelihood of errors related to token overflow.
+  - Batch Processing: Limit multiple Vector Search operations to batches of three.
+After every three vector_search calls, use an LLM generation tool to summarize the aggregated results.
+This approach prevents exceeding the LLM’s token window limit and reduces the likelihood of token overflow errors.

-  - Before including content obtained from vector_search in the final_answer, ensure that you have processed it through an LLM generation tool.
-Use the LLM to summarize, translate (if necessary), and combine the search results into a cohesive, single-language narrative.
-Avoid directly placing any raw vector search output (such as arrays or multiple fragmented chunks) into the final answer.
-This approach guarantees that the final answer is coherent, consistent, and well-structured.
+- **Best Practices for Information Retrieval - Combining Knowledge Graph Search and Vector Search**:
+  - Dual Retrieval: When retrieving information, utilize both Knowledge Graph Search and Vector Search simultaneously.
+This combination enhances the richness of the information by leveraging the structured data from the knowledge graph and the detailed insights from vector search.
+  - Unified Summarization: After retrieving data from both tools, use an LLM generation tool to summarize the knowledge related to the query.
+Avoid directly using the loose data returned by the two tools; instead, ensure all retrieved information is processed through the LLM generation tool to create a coherent and well-structured final answer.
+  - Tool Integration: Ensure that raw data retrieved from both Knowledge Graph Search and Vector Search is exclusively processed by the LLM generation tool.
+Do not pass this data to other tools, as doing so may result in an unreadable final answer or prevent other tools from effectively processing the data.
+This practice maintains the coherence, integrity, and quality of the final response.
+  - Maintain Coherence: By processing all retrieved data through the LLM generation tool, you ensure that the final answer is a cohesive, single-language narrative.
+This avoids the inclusion of raw or fragmented data that could compromise the readability and consistency of the response.

 ## 8. Common Errors